 Our BS in Marketing graduates go on to take positions in sales development, brand management, digital marketing, social media, public relations, research, analytics and even more essential business roles.

-What companies are hiring JSOM marketing students?
+Companies hiring JSOM marketing students

 Graduates from our program have accepted positions at these prominent companies: